DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Lists are one of the fundamental Python **data structures**, a term that means a specific organization of data.
 -->

 A Python list is what it sounds like:  an ordered collection of items.
 The items can be lots of things:  numbers, strings, variables, or even other lists.

-We create them by putting **square brackets around a collection of items** separated by commas.
+**Creating lists.** We create lists by putting **square brackets around a collection of items** separated by commas.
 Here are some examples.
 Type each line of code into Spyder's IPython console and run them.
 ```python
 numberlist = [1, 5, -3]
 stringlist = ['hi', 'hello', 'hey']
 ```
+These are, of course, assignments:  the lists on the right are assigned to the variables on the left.

-You can also make lists of variables:
+We can also make lists of variables:
 ```python
 a = 'some'
 b = 'thing'
 c = a + b
 variablelist = [a, b, c]
 ```

-A list can contain any combination of these things:
+Or we can combine variables, numbers, and strings:
 ```python
 randomlist = [1, "hello", a]
 ```

-**Exercise.** Run `print(numberlist)` and `print(variablelist)`.
-Take a look at the contents of each list and make sure you understand what's going on.
+**Exercise.** Add `print(numberlist)` and `print(variablelist)` to your code in Spyder and hit the run button.
+Note the format of the output.
+What do the square brackets tell us?
+The single quotes around some entries?

-Combine lists (literally) by adding them.
+**Combining lists.** We can combine lists (literally) by adding them.
 The statement `biglist = numberlist + stringlist` produces a list containing all the elements of `numberlist` plus all the elements of `stringlist`, giving us six items altogether.
 Type `print(biglist)` to make sure that's the case.

 In contrast, the statement `biglist2 = [numberlist, stringlist]` produces a new list with two items:  the lists `numberlist` and `stringlist`.
 It's what we might call a "list of lists."
 That's not something we're likely to do, to be honest.
 (We did it once, but that was an accident.)
 The point is simply that lists are flexible objects.